Hiking Dog Mountain Trail: Everything you need to know

 Things to do nearby

-• Visit Hood River, Oregon – only 14 mi / 22 km and 25 minutes drive via Hood River Toll Bridge
+• Visit Hood River, Oregon – only 14 mi / 22 km and 25 minutes drive via the Hood River Toll Bridge

 • Drive the Hood River Fruit Loop

-• Explore the Columbia River Gorge including Oregon’s tallest waterfall Multnomah Falls
+• Explore the Columbia River Gorge, including Oregon’s tallest waterfall, Multnomah Falls

 QUESTIONS & COMMENTS?